jefffis/prose-test/_posts/press/2013-08-01-endgame-appoints-howe-as-CSO.md

 engineers and look forward to working with my colleagues to revolutionize how organizations manage and mitigate the risks associated with operating in the cyber domain.”

-### About Endgame

-Endgame’s cyber operations platform provides real-time command and control, analytics, data visualization and knowledge discovery capabilities that support safety and security in cyberspace by revolutionizing the detection and mitigation of cyber-threats.
-Founded in 2008, Endgame is backed by Bessemer Venture Partners, Kleiner Perkins Caulfield & Byers, Columbia Capital and Paladin Capital Group.
-The company has offices in Northern Virginia, Maryland, San Antonio, and Atlanta.
-For more information, please visit [Endgame](###).